 Major Capital Improvement (MCI)

 An MCI is a building wide improvement which is for the operation, preservation and maintenance of the structure, directly or indirectly benefits all tenants, involves a capital expenditure which is deemed depreciable by the Internal Revenue Service and meets the requirements set forth in the Agency’s useful life schedule.
-To be eligible to collect a rent increase for an MCI, an owner must first apply to DHCR and obtain an order granting the rent increase.
+To be eligible to collect a temporary rent increase for an MCI, an owner must first apply to DHCR and obtain an order granting the rent increase.

 Maximum Base Rent (MBR)